digitalheir/rechtspraak-js/README.md

 ~ ~ TODO ~ ~ (for the impatient, look for source files to generate the JSON-LD document)

 ## Rechtspraak.nl metadata gotchas

-A collection of some of the syntactical errors I encountered:
+Here is a list of some of the syntactical errors I encountered in the data offering for Rechtspraak.nl, which are sanitized in this work.

 * Some `dcterms:type` triples don't have a resourceIdentifier, e.g. [ECLI:NL:RBMNE:2016:1637](http://data.rechtspraak.nl/uitspraken/content?id=ECLI:NL:RBMNE:2016:1637): `<dcterms:type rdf:language="nl" resourceIdentifier="">Uitspraak</dcterms:type>`
 * Some docs miss .nl in the URI; eg [ECLI:NL:CBB:2002:AD9059](http://data.rechtspraak.nl/uitspraken/content?id=ECLI:NL:CBB:2002:AD9059): `psi:type="http://psi.rechtspraak/conclusie"`